B0-B/noledger.io/README.md

 <!-- twitter -->
 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=A%20secure%20and%20anonymous%20messaging%20service%20based%20on%20a%20public%20ledger%20protocol.&url=https://github.com/B0-B/noledger.io&hashtags=noledger,secure,ledger,messenger)<!-- version --><a name="stealth"><img src="https://img.shields.io/badge/Release%20-1.2.0-cyan.svg"/></a>

-A secure and anonymous messaging service based on a public ledger protocol.
-Clients connect through Diffie-Hellman key exchange and broadcast their messages publicly in a central ledger (ciphered) which is subsequently requested by every client that synchronizes with the ledger, but can be decrypted only locally by those who own a private key which is associated to the address (public key).
-There are no sender, nor receiver nodes to which encrpyted packages can be traced back.
+A secure and anonymous messaging service based on a ledger protocol.
+Clients connect by exchanging addresses (Diffie-Hellman key exchange) and broadcast their ciphered messages publicly in a central ledger.
+Every client that synchronizes with the ledger is downloading each message but will be only able to decrypt it if he posesses the private key associated to the receiver's address.
+By the proposed protocol there are no sender nor receiver IPs to which encrpyted packages can be traced back.
 Users do not have to raise any concerns towards the service host, even if it is corrupt.

 Read the full [article](https://github.com/B0-B/noledger.io/blob/main/docs/core/paper.md).